ADHD Coaching Online

 The truth is, there is no such thing as "normal", there are just a series of spectrums on which we all fall and how "normal" we are is largely determined by how well our strengths and weaknesses match the social norms of the time we live in - R. Boyce

-ADHD is an invisible disorder that affects in various capacities the executive functioning of the brain, which is responsible for the ability to plan, organize, remember, focus, self regulate.
+ADHD is an invisible disorder that affects in various capacities the executive functioning of the brain, responsible for the ability to plan, organize, remember, focus, self regulate.
 It can have a tremendous negative impact on someone’s life.
-However, it doesn’t have to be that way, ADHD brains are uniquely wired and when in the right environment they can thrive.
+However, it doesn’t have to be that way, the ADHD brain is uniquely wired and when in the right environment they can thrive.

 Before leaving the office you pre plan your next day at work so that you no longer start your day on 10 things at the same time as they all seem priority to your ADHD brain.

-Having a system in your calendar that actually works so well with the biology of your unique brain wiring that missing appointments or being late is a thing of the past... and it feels soooo good!
+Having a system in your calendar that missing appointments and being late is a thing of the past... it feels soooo good!

 Feeling energized about the day ahead of you…no more second guessing your capability to manage your day…you finally created a system that keeps your ADHD brain focused and motivated.

-Book your free 30 min consultation to learn more.
+Book your free 60-minute free ADHD coach consultation with me to learn more.

 I was fortunate enough to take advantage of a five session coaching opportunity offered by Lilian Turecki as she worked toward her certification for Professional and Personal Coaching.
 We were able to conduct our sessions over Facetime (a first for me).